sfazli96/Facial_recognition/README.md

-# Facial Recognition to Install and Run in less than 6 steps!!
+# Facial Recognition to Run in less than 6 steps!!
    To run in Linux, Follow these Steps
 Steps:
 1. First Open Command Line